General Frameworks for Conditional Two-Sample Testing: Supporting Lemmas

 \section{Supporting Lemmas}

-In this section, we collect several lemmas from the existing literature for completeness.
-The proof of the following lemma can be found, for example, in \citet{mulzer2018five}. \begin{lemma} Let $Z_1,\ldots,Z_n$ be i.i.d.~Bernoulli random variables with success probability $p \in [0,1]$ and $S_n = \sum_{i=1}^n Z_i$.
+In this section, we gather several lemmas from the existing literature, some of which we prove or adapt as they are employed in our framework.
+The proof of the following lemma can be found, for example, in \citet{Mulzer2018FivePO}. \begin{lemma} Let $Z_1,\ldots,Z_n$ be i.i.d.~Bernoulli random variables with success probability $p \in [0,1]$ and $S_n = \sum_{i=1}^n Z_i$.
 For any $\delta \in [0,1]$, it holds that

-\end{lemma} The following is the uniform central limit theorem result in \citet[][Lemma 18]{shah2020hardness}. \begin{lemma} (\citealp[][Lemma 18]{shah2020hardness}) Let $\mathcal{P}$ be a family of distributions for a random variable $\zeta \in \mathbb{R}$ and suppose that $\zeta_1\zeta_2,\ldots$ are i.i.d.~copies of $\zeta$.
+\end{lemma} The following is the uniform central limit theorem result in \citet[][Lemma 18]{shah2020hardness}. \begin{lemma} (\citealp[][Lemma 18]{shah2020hardness}) Let $\mathcal{P}$ be a family of distributions for a random variable $\zeta \in \mathbb{R}$ and suppose that $\zeta_1,\zeta_2,\ldots$ are i.i.d.~copies of $\zeta$.
 For each $n \in \mathbb{N}$, let $S_n \coloneqq n^{-1/2} \sum_{i=1}^n \zeta_i$.
 Suppose that for all $P \in \mathcal{P}$, we have $\mE_P(\zeta) = 0$, $\mE_P(\zeta^2)= 1$ and $\mE_P(|\zeta|^{2+\eta}) < c$ for some $\eta,c>0$.
 We have that

 \end{lemma}